GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 - Block users from playing more than 1 hour.
 Lock them for 2 hours.

-- Multi-player: list online users and provide the ability to request/accept to play with the user.
+- (Optional) Multi-player: list online users and provide the ability to request/accept to play with the user.
 Use WebSocket to listen for updates in realtime.

 - Store the win/loss statistics into DB.